beerose/blog/content/posts/hacktoberfest-2022/post.md

 ---
-title: "How not to contribute to open source"
+title: "8-step guide on how to contribute to open-source"
 path: "/hacktoberfest"
 tags: ["others"]
 excerpt: TBD